oldjpwilson/NewsPlatform/src/README.md

 The purpose of the lambda script is to call the create payouts view on the server.
 It is scheduled for the 15th day of each of month at 9:00 AM (UTC).
 To setup a script follow [this tutorial](https://docs.aws.amazon.com/lambda/latest/dg/with-scheduledevents-example.html).

 In the lambda console is a scheduled job created with Python.
 The cron settings for the scheduled event are `cron(0 9 15 * ? *)`.
 There are measures in place to check if an error occurs when calling the function - if there is an error an email is sent out to those on the subscriber list.

+## Domain management

+DNS records were changed from the domain account manager to AWS and can be managed in the Route53 console.